kimsama/blizzconv/README.md

 		$ time img_dump -imgini=cel.ini -a

 7. Convert all CL2 images to PNG images.
-The following command creates XXX PNG images (XXX MB) and takes about XXX to complete on my computer.
+The following command creates 373967 PNG images (1.8 GB) and takes about 105m to complete on my computer.

 		$ time img_dump -imgini=cl2.ini -a